skyfielders/python-skyfield/skyfield/documentation/almanac.rst

     from skyfield.units import Angle

     # When does the Sun rise in the ionosphere’s F-layer, 300km up?

     altitude_m = 300e3
     earth_radius_m = 6378136.6
     side_over_hypotenuse = earth_radius_m / (earth_radius_m + altitude_m)
     h = Angle(radians = -arccos(side_over_hypotenuse))
     print('The horizon from 300km up is at %.2f degrees' % h.degrees)

-    f = almanac.risings_and_settings(
+    solar_radius_degrees = 0.25
-        eph, eph['Sun'], bluffton, horizon_degrees=h.degrees,
-        radius_degrees=0.25,
+    t, y = almanac.find_risings(
+        observer, sun, t0, t1,
+        horizon_degrees=h.degrees - solar_radius_degrees,
     )
-    t, y = almanac.find_discrete(t0, t1, f)
-    print(t[0].utc_iso(' '), 'Limb of the Sun crests the horizon')
+    print('At', t[0].utc_iso(' '), 'the limb of the Sun crests the horizon')

 .. testoutput::

-    The horizon from 300km up is at -17.24 degrees 2020-02-01 00:22:42Z Limb of the Sun crests the horizon
+    The horizon from 300km up is at -17.24 degrees

-When writing code for this situation, we need to be very careful to keep straight the two different meanings of *altitude*.

-1. The *altitude above sea level* is a linear distance measured in meters between the ground and the location at which we want to compute rises and settings.

-2. The *altitude of the horizon* names a quite different measure.
-   It’s an angle measured in degrees that is one of the two angles of the altitude-azimuth (“altazimuth”) system oriented around an observer on a planet’s surface.
-   While azimuth measures horizontally around the horizon from north through east, south, and west, the altitude angle measures up towards the zenith (positive) and down towards the nadir (negative).
-   The altitude is zero all along the great circle between zenith and nadir.

-The problem of an elevated observer unfortunately involves both kinds of altitude at the same time: for each extra meter of “altitude” above the ground, there is a slight additional depression in the angular “altitude” of the horizon on the altazimuth globe.
+    At 2020-02-01 11:14:57Z the limb of the Sun crests the horizon

+Beware a possible source of confusion: some people use the word *altitude* for a geographic site’s elevation in meters above sea level.
+And other people — primarily Earth satellite folks — use the term *elevation* for degrees above or below the horizon, which Skyfield instead calls *altitude*
+(because that’s what the syllable *alt-* stands for in the name *altazimuth coordinate system*).

 When a right ascension and declination rises and sets
 -----------------------------------------------------